SashG91/Rapid-Typing/README.md

 * The website contains two primary font types 'Bebas Neue' for the header and headings which was then paired with the body text of Roboto using Google Fonts.
 Here is a [link](https://fonts.google.com/specimen/Raleway) which was used to compare and determine which fonts would compliment each other best for this sort of site.
 The inclusion of 'sans-serif' was applied as a fall-back font.

 #### Icons
 * Icons were used to give the site more character and keep within the game theme.
 The keyboard icon associated with the header is the central icon and was made consistent across all pages with the header.
-Hover effects were applied to allsocial icons to give the user more awareness.
+Hover effects were applied to all social icons to give the user more awareness.

 ### Wireframes
 Initial designs for the site were created using Balsamiq, the completed project is very closely designed to match the wireframes provided below for mobile, table and desktop.
 Some adjustments were made to the location of text, buttons and sections when compared to the completed project.